College of Creative Studies: The building

 The College of Creative Studies is housed in its own single story building, number 494, located between campus dorms, a dining commons, and the University Center.
-The building was built during World War II and shares the title as the oldest building at UCSB with the other buildings left from when the campus was a marine base.
+The building was built during World War II and shares the title as the oldest building at UC Santa Barbara with the other buildings left from when the campus was a marine base.

 The building contains classrooms, art studios, faculty and administrative offices, an art gallery, computer labs, print and wood shops and a small 100 person theater.
 For most of its life it was painted brown, but in early 2005 the administrative offices were painted yellow, the college proper was painted green and the Old Little Theatre was painted red.

 The building acts as a "home base" for its students, who spend time in the building studying and socializing.
 Students are allowed to personalize the building, so the walls have stickers and art, classrooms contain couches and modified desks and there are a few roaming stuffed animals.

 Although many students and staff members are fond of the building, the college has outgrown it and is looking for funds to renovate it and/or build new facilities.